MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/solution-guides/Deploy-Claims-Across-Forests--Demonstration-Steps-.md

 4. [Validate the scenario](Deploy-Claims-Across-Forests--Demonstration-Steps-.md#BKMK_5)

 ## <a name="BKMK_1.1"></a>Set up the prerequisites and the test environment
-The test configuration involves setting up two forests: Adatum Corporation and Contoso, Ltd, and having a two\-way trust between Contoso and Adatum. "adatum.com" is the trusted forest and "contoso.com" is the trusting forest.
+The test configuration involves setting up two forests: Adatum Corporation and Contoso, Ltd, and having a two-way trust between Contoso and Adatum. "adatum.com" is the trusted forest and "contoso.com" is the trusting forest.

 The claims transformation scenario demonstrates transformation of a claim in the trusted forest to a claim in the trusting forest.
 To do this, you need to set up a new forest called adatum.com and populate the forest with a test user with a company value of “Adatum”.
-You then have to set up a two\-way trust between contoso.com and adatum.com.
+You then have to set up a two-way trust between contoso.com and adatum.com.

 > [!IMPORTANT]
 > When setting up the Contoso and Adatum forests, you must ensure that both the root domains are at the Windows Server 2012 Domain Functional Level for claims transformation to work.